jpverkamp/blog/content/programming/2023/2023-01-15-proc-macro-workship-derive-builder-part1.md

 So what is `derive(Builder)` anyways?
 Well, Rust has a small pile of `derive` macros that you've probably seen already.
 Things like `derive(Clone)` or `derive(Debug)` that you can attach to a struct/enum/trait by putting them directly before the definition.
 In doing so, the compiler will know that you want to automatically inject some code based on that.
 So in the case of `derive(Clone)`, you want to implement the `Clone` trait by providing a `clone` method (that in turn calls `Clone` on each member of the struct).
 Similarly for `Debug`.
 So how does/should `Builder` work?

-Well, we want to implement the {{<wikipedia "builder pattern">}}.
+Well, we want to implement the [[wiki:builder pattern]]().
 Specifically, since as mentioned Rust doesn't have variadic functions, it's common to build structs by calling `::new` and then passing along a number of additional functions that specify initial values.
 A la:

 ```rust
 #[derive(Builder)]